flekschas/2d-camera/README.md

 Moves the center of the camera by `translation`.
 Note that translation must be an array of length 2.

 ### `camera.zoom(delta)`
-Zooms in or out by some amount
+Zooms in or out by some amount.
+I.e., the new distance is defined as `distance * delta`.

 ### `camera.view([out])`
-Returns the current view matrix associated to the camera
+Returns the current view matrix associated to the camera.

+### `camera.position`
+Is an array of length 3 comprised of the target (x, y) and distance (z) of the camera.

+### `camera.transformation`
+Is the current transformation `mat3` associated to the camera.